sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flashrom</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Simple program for reading/writing flash chips content
+Short desc    : Simple program for reading/writing flash chips content
 URL          : https://flashrom.org
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : flashrom is a utility for identifying, reading, writing, verifying and erasing
+Descript     : flashrom is a utility for identifying, reading, writing, verifying and erasing
              : flash chips.
 It is designed to flash BIOS/EFI/coreboot/firmware/optionROM
              : images on mainboards, network/graphics/storage controller cards, and various
              : other programmer devices.